finder-1/void-install/README.md

 # void-install
 A Void Linux with Sway window manager install guide and post-install script.

+**Guide, post-install script, and dotfiles are not ready for public use.
+I just have it set as public so I can access it without logging in to GitHub.**

 I made this guide as a way to install Void Linux easily on my machines.
 It is not a just-works solution.
 You will need to do some configuring yourself and still need to know your way around setting up a bare-bones Linux desktop from scratch.